School Year Programs

 At the Club, we are excited to have the opportunity to incorporate a 3D printing element into our STEM program.
 This cutting-edge technology allows our members to become designers and creators, allowing their imagination to take form in a way that also promotes better spatial reasoning skills and 2D to 3D conversion understanding.

 We have formed a strong partnership with the Siskiyou Land Trust that allows us to further enhance our Garden-to-Table Program, and ultimately, allows our Club members to connect with the community.
-The Siskiyou Land Trust has provided us with garden space, which included the construction of a safety fence, for the Garden-to-Table program.
+The Siskiyou Land Trust has provided us with garden space through a grant from Mt.
+Shasta Rotary, which included the construction of a safety fence, for the Garden-to-Table program.
 This ongoing program promotes healthy lifestyles and assists members in becoming responsible caretakers through gardening.

 This program provides Club members with an opportunity to enjoy the fresh air and sunshine while engaging in agricultural practices on a small scale, learning about the responsibilities and impacts of land cultivation and building a cob oven to share with the community.
-The Club will be cultivating the entire garden.
-However, the majority of our harvest will be shared with the community, creating a community culture in the garden.
+The Club will be cultivating the garden with the community, creating a community culture in the garden.

 Triple Play: A Game Plan for the Mind, Body and Soul is BGCA’s proven dynamic health and wellness program that is designed to help youth create opportunities to take charge of their personal health and wellness.